There are many benefits to eating Brussels sprouts and you’ll be happy to know that your dog can partake. They are safe for animals.

 Conclusion on Brussels Sprouts

 You can give plain, fresh Brussels sprouts to your dog.
 They are safe but also nutritious.
-This is a healthy veggie for a pet dog.
+This is a healthy veggie for a dog.
 Lightly cooked Brussels sprouts are beneficial.
-Just control portions to avoid affecting the dog’s bowel movements.
+Control portions to avoid affecting the dog’s bowel movements.
 Increased gas is another reason for moderation.